jmigdelacruz/dlcmeals/README.md

 # DLC Meals

-Built with CursorAI - VueJS and Firebase
+VueJS and Firebase with some help from CursorAI

 - [x] Lint
 - [x] Unit tests